 So you also get to see the fortresses.
-In the part wich is called el Morro there is a huge arts and crafts fair during the same time, so also if you don’t speak Spanish you will find something to take home.
+In the part which is called el Morro there is a huge arts and crafts fair at the same time, so also if you don’t speak Spanish you will find something to take home.

 In the part of the Cabaña there are several Editorials from Cuba and all over the world presenting their books.